 The Preparatory School has its own learning and sporting facilities to complement the outstanding facilities available to the whole School.
 Being active is a key feature of the Preparatory School years to promote wellbeing and strengthen concentration to maximise learning outcomes.
 In addition to set class time for Physical Education (PE) and a comprehensive co-curricular program, daily fitness and exercise is incorporated across all years.

-From Reception, we focus on literacy and numeracy at every level every day and balance core subjects and skill development in reading, comprehension, spelling, writing, Information Technology, Science and Mathematics and with specialist classes in Music, PE, Art, Religion and Values, and Japanese.
-Reception class sizes are deliberately kept smaller in a stepped approach to give our youngest students the best possible foundation at the commencement of their primary schooling.
+From Reception, we focus on literacy and numeracy at every level every day and balance core subjects and skill development in reading, comprehension, spelling, writing, Information Technology (IT), Science and Mathematics.
+Specialist classes are offered for Music, PE, Art, Religion and Values, and Chinese.
+This comprehensive approach provides our youngest students with the best possible foundation at the commencement of their primary schooling.

-Middle Primary classes at Westminster School are from Years 3 to 5 and continue to build on the foundations of learning, providing a balance between core and specialist subjects.
-Class teachers work closely with specialist teachers who take specific subject lessons, including Music, Art, PE, Japanese, and Religious and Values Education (RAVE), while others provide support and extended learning for individual students, particularly in Mathematics and English.
-Information Technology underpins learning in all years.
+Throughout Years 3 to 6 we continue to build on the foundations of learning, providing a balance between core and specialist subjects.
+Class teachers work closely with specialist teachers who take specific subject lessons, including Music, Art, PE, IT, Languages and Religious and Values Education (RAVE), while others provide support and extended learning for individual students, across all subject areas.
+Technology underpins learning in all years.

 Students are encouraged to develop leadership qualities in all areas of their life.
 We encourage independence in preparation for their schooling and their future.
-There are many opportunities for leadership: Sport, Performing Arts, Tours, School Leadership positions in Years 7 and 12, Outdoor Education, and through the House System.
+There are many opportunities for leadership: Sport, Performing Arts, Tours, School Leadership positions in Years 6 and 12, Outdoor Education, and through the House System.

-In the Preparatory School there are 20 Year 7 students who are formally appointed to leadership positions via a student and teacher vote.
+In the Preparatory School there are 20 Year 6 students who are formally appointed to leadership positions via a student and teacher vote.
 The Prep School Leadership positions focus upon School, community, and pastoral leadership.
-All Year 7 students are expected to act as leaders of the Prep School student group.
-As such all Year 7 students undertake 30 minutes per week of training in leadership, which encompasses aspects of self-awareness, as well as formal sessions unpacking leadership in general.
+All Year 6 students are expected to act as leaders of the Prep School student group.
+As such all Year 6 students undertake 30 minutes per week of training in leadership, which encompasses aspects of self-awareness, as well as formal sessions unpacking leadership in general.